 Using a pre-poo – whether DIY or store-bought – can benefit so many people.

-If you’ve consistently exposed your hair to either heat or color treatments, it is likely to have experienced some damage.
+If you’ve consistently exposed your hair to either heat or color treatments, it is likely to have experienced some signs of damage.

 Pre-pooing can therefore help hair to retain moisture.